donaldboulton/minimal-mistakes/_posts/2018-05-14-post-Jekyll-Image-Gallery.md

 ```

-### Individual Gallerys Frontmatter
+### Individual Gallery's Frontmatter

-Below the individual gallery frontmatter and the 5th image is not listed as with its extenshion as .jpg but it will be looking for a file with just the name as image.jpg not image-12345.jpg.
-So it uses 5 images of differing extenshions & sizes.
+Below the individual gallery frontmatter and the 5th image is not listed as with its extension as .jpg but it will be looking for a file with just the name as image.jpg not image-12345.jpg.
+So it uses 5 images of differing extensions & sizes.

 ```yaml
 picture_path: stray-cat-gallery